-• Form 5329, line 43, or

-• The excess, if any, of Form 5329, line 42, over Form 5329, line 44.
+- Form 5329, line 43, or - The excess, if any, of Form 5329, line 42, over Form 5329, line 44.

-Enter the excess of your contributions (including those made on your behalf) to your HSAs for 2013 (Form 8889, line 2) over your contribution limit (Form 8889, line 12).
+Enter the excess of your contributions (including those made on your behalf) to your HSAs for 2015 from Form 8889, line 2 (unless withdrawn-discussed next), over your contribution limit (Form 8889, line 12).
 Also include on line 47 any excess contributions your employer made.
 See the Instructions for Form 8889 for details.

-However, you can withdraw some or all of the excess contributions for 2013 and they will not be treated as having been contributed if:
+You can withdraw some or all of the excess contributions for 2015 and they will be treated as not having been contributed if:

-• You make the withdrawal by the due date, including extensions, of your 2013 return, and

-• You withdraw any income earned on the withdrawn contributions and include the earnings in gross income for the year in which you receive the withdrawn contributions and earnings.
+- You make the withdrawal by the due date, including extensions, of your 2015 return, and - You withdraw any income earned on the withdrawn contributions and include the earnings in gross income for the year in which you receive the withdrawn contributions and earnings.